Clev Lubin

-Clevmer "Clev" Lubin (pronounced CLEV-mah LOO-bin') is an American college football defensive end for the Louisville Cardinals.
-He previously played for Army, Iowa Western CC, and Coastal Carolina.
+Clevmer Lubin (CLEV-mah LOO-bin) is an American college football defensive end for the Louisville Cardinals.
+He previously played for the Army Black Knights, Iowa Western Reivers, and Coastal Carolina Chanticleers.

 Early life

 Lubin played football and basketball for Suffern High School and was considered one of the best players the school has produced.
 He played as both a defensive end and running back, and during his senior season he recorded 1,053 rushing yards and 16 touchdowns on 110 carries.
 He also set a program record of 1,062 rushing yards during the 2019 season.
 Due to his success on the field, he was named the Gatorade New York State Player of the Year as a senior and was also named The Journal News Rockland County Football Player of the Year.
 Lubin received several Division I offers, and on December 14, 2020, he committed to play at Army.
 Following his senior season, Lubin spent a year prepping at USMAPS before joining the Black Knights in 2022.